openlabs/nereid-project/doc/source/tutorial.rst

 Ideal way the project admin and participants are using to manage their tasks is to specify the state while updating or assigning along with it.
-This can be considered as the tasks progess.
+This can be considered as the tasks progress.
 For greater transparency of task these following states are defined:

 * **Backlog:** The task's backlog state is a state containing short descriptions of all functionality desired in the task when assigned to participant.
 The task backlog state can consists of features, bug fixes, non-functional requirements, etc. - whatever needs to be done in order to deliver it successfully.
-The features added to the backlog are commonly written in story format.
+The default state of task is backlog after being created.

-* **Planning:**
+* **Planning:** The backlog state can then move into planning, this determines how much of it the user can commit to complete the task.

-* **In Progress:**
+* **In Progress:** Development comes under this state to fulfil the requirements that must end on time.

-* **Review:**
+* **Review:** After development state, user can now assign it back to the :ref:`admin`, to review.
+If requirements are not completed, the state then be back into ``In Progress`` or ``Planning`` or ``Backlog``.

-#TODO
+* **Done:** If requirements met, the task can then be marked as Done.

-States transition are as below:
+In their simplest, the tasks are categorized into the work stages:

 * from Backlog --> Planning